Banking made easy with LuxTrust Mobile

 As she does every week, Sophie was checking her spending on her mobile app when a message from her bank suddenly caught her eye.
-The subject line said "Take part in our big competition Stock Market Learning" and it invited her to take part in the Stock Market Learning competition where she will have a pretend virtual budget that she can invest in shares, bonds, etc. Of course she knows nothing about all these terms at the moment, but has every intention of filling the gaps in her knowledge.
+The subject line said "Take part in Stock Market Learning" and it invited her to take part in the Stock Market Learning competition where she will have a pretend virtual budget that she can invest in shares, bonds, etc. Of course she knows nothing about all these terms at the moment, but has every intention of filling the gaps in her knowledge.

 Sophie has no need for Marc and his explanations to learn a few basic concepts because she now has access to a dedicated Internet page where she can find a series of short informational videos that explain the stock market, how it works and the different types of securities available (shares, bonds, etc.), as well as providing helpful tips.